welcome to the

 • Passing up tax-free savings

-• Assuming everyone should be on one plan
+• Assuming everyone should be on the same plan

 • Ignoring added benefits

 • Forgetting to add your newborn.
-You are required to add your newborn to your health insurance within 30 days of his/her birth in order to be covered by your plan.
+You are required to add your newborn to your health insurance within 30 days of birth to be covered by your plan.

 Preparation for Open Enrollment

-The good news is that most of the information you need is available online through your insurance portal.
-Your prior claims also provide an abundance of information.
-Our suggestions for getting ready:
+The good news is that most of the needed information is available online through your employer insurance portal or various government websites.
+To prepare for open enrollment, we suggest the following:

-• Calculate your cost of care for the current year including co-pays, deductibles, monthly payroll deductions, prescriptions, and any other out-of-pocket expenses related to health, dental or vision care to calculate your total health care expenses.
-Then you can compare plans with accurate information.
-Obviously, you won’t know what the future will bring, but you can make an educated decision.
+• Calculate your medical cost of care for the current year, including co-pays, deductibles, monthly payroll deductions, prescriptions, and any other out-of-pocket expenses.
+Then, compare plans using this information.
+Obviously, you will not know what the future will bring, but you can make an educated decision.

 • If you are married and you both have employer-sponsored health insurance, use the exercise above to compare your plans.
-Determine if it makes sense to be covered on the same plan or to enroll individually on each of your employer’s plan.
+Determine if you should be covered under the same plan or enroll individually under your respective employer’s plans.

-• Make a list of prescriptions, providers and pharmacies to determine whether your needs were met.
+• Make a list of prescriptions and pharmacies to determine whether your needs were met.

-• Jot down questions to research for the new year.
+• List questions for the new year.
 How have your needs changed this year?

-• Do the same for childcare if you have the option to fund an FSA.
+• Review your expected childcare/eldercare expenses if you have the option to fund a Flexible Savings Account.

-• Make sure you take advantage of all employer matches.
+• Make sure to take advantage of all employer matches.

 Review your Options